idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/SLURM-and-MPICASA.md

 An SBATCH script is a bash script that wraps the relevant SLURM parameters needed for your script.
 Consult the following website for more details on how to use SBATCH: https://slurm.schedmd.com/sbatch.html

-Here’s an example of an SBATCH script that submits a TCLEAN job for CASA 6:
+Here’s an example of an SBATCH script that submits a `tclean` job for CASA 6:

 ```
 #!/bin/bash